Bob Smith Tumbler Museum

 Bob was good friends with collectors Floyd & Cecil Whitley.
 Cecil collected tumblers, as he did, so they always had much to correspond about.
 Bob was good friends with the legendary John & Lucille Britt too.
 They were all friends together and had a chance to visit each other at the yearly Heart of America Carnival Glass Convention, also known as HOACGA, one of the country's oldest clubs.

-There was also another book, which was just as worn and tattered as the HOACGA guide that he thought was a great resource.
+He also had that Owens' book mentioned by the Whitleys, which was just as worn and tattered as the HOACGA guide that he thought was a great resource.
 It was called "Carnival Glass Tumblers" written by Richard E. Ownens and copywrited in 1973, with the second printing in 1978.
 On the front cover was a photograph of Bob's second favorite tumbler, the Frolicking Bears.

 There are two more books that are interesting on the subject.
 One is "The World of Enameled Carnival Glass Tumblers" by Cecil Whitley, printed in 1985.
 The other is "Carnival Glass Tumblers, New & Reproduced -1960 to 1984- written by Thomas E. Sprain in 1984.